bkuslitskiy/compare/AWS_deployment.md

    c. **Compare Function**:
    - Repeat the steps above, but name the function `compare-shows-compare`

-3. **Create Lambda Layer for Shared Code**:
+3. **Lambda Layer (Optional)**:
+   - If you prefer to manage shared code separately, you can create a Lambda Layer
    - In the Lambda console, click "Layers" in the left sidebar
    - Click "Create layer"
    - Enter `compare-shows-common` for the name
    - Upload a ZIP file containing shared code (axios, utilities, etc.)
-   - Select compatible runtimes: Node.js 18.x
+   - Select compatible runtimes: Node.js 20.x (or the version you're using)
    - Click "Create"
    - Attach this layer to all your Lambda functions